 Konfliktrådet (Conflict Resolution Board)

-Rådgivningskontorene for kriminalitetsofre og voldsoffererstatning (Support and resource centers for victims of crime and for victims of violence and abuse entitled to state compensation) Brochures in other languages
+Voldsoffererstatning (victims of violence entitled to state compensation) Brochures in other languages

 Finn bistandsadvokat (find legal counsel)